 The Demonstration Phase requires the project team to test and demonstrate a functional prototype of their solution that is consistent with the solution documentation.
-In a demonstration report of up to 2,500 words and up to five figures, in PDF format, teams should summarize the method used to assess the performance of the proposed solution and document the demonstration results, including lessons learned on solution cost, installation, market potential, and in situ performance.
+In a demonstration report of up to 20 pages, in PDF format using 11pt font, teams should summarize the method used to assess the performance of the proposed solution and document the demonstration results, including lessons learned on solution cost, installation, market potential, and in situ performance.
 For technology solutions, demonstration might involve development and testing of functional prototypes under laboratory and possibly field conditions.
 For design solutions and tools, demonstration could involve creating a functional prototype of the tool that can be tested and used in a demonstration setting.
-The demonstration report should describe any needed industry engagement and evaluation.
+The demonstration report should describe any needed industry engagement.
+This final report should refer to the Demonstration Plan outlined as part of the intent to submit (see Section 3.2), including any departures from the Demonstration Plan with justification.